Designations Congruent with Things: Chapter 23

 “You look very much like you fell out of your chair,” Hermann replies.

-There had, most certainly, been no fainting though.
+There had, most certainly, been no fainting, though.

-No,” Newt says, from the apex of intellectually elite dismissiveness.
+“No,” Newt says from the apex of intellectually elite dismissiveness.
 He throws in a courtesy oh-so-painful-but-oh-so-worth-it eye roll.

-Hermann doesn’t say anything in response to Newt’s erudite if monosyllabic sass attack, but Newt can tell the guy is unconvinced from the pressure he’s currently applying to Newt’s sternum.
+Hermann doesn’t say anything in response to Newt’s erudite if monosyllabic sass attack, but Newt can tell the guy is unconvinced from the pressure he’s applying to Newt’s sternum.

 Newt has a little more class than that.